 Technically, this module is not automatically loaded by ACT-R because it is provided in the support directory of the distribution and thus only loaded when needed.
-Therefore, any module or other file which uses the parameters in this module should ensure that it is available by making a requirecompiled call to be safe:
+Therefore, any module or other file which uses the parameters in this module should ensure that it is available by making a require-compiled call to be safe:

+'''

 (require-compiled "CENTRAL-PARAMETERS")

+'''

-Since the declarative and procedural modules use it that is not actually necessary, but still recommended if one is using these parameters when defining a new module.
+Since the declarative and procedural modules also currently require it that is not actually necessary, but still recommended if one is using these parameters when defining a new module.